isTrih/CNPOEChallenges/affliction.md

 ### Grind Heavy
 Reach a total of 100 completed Elder Guardian, Shaper Guardian or Elderslayer Maps.

-Grind maps.
+Grind Guardian and Elderslayer maps.
 There's nothing more to this.

 # 35 Eldritch Endgame
 ## Easy